Careers Lead Raleigh's Economic Boom

 Raleigh has not always been viewed as a top destination, but that image is quickly changing.
 Now, many residents say it has the vibe millennials and other generations want.
 According to CNBC, the most important factors when looking where to move after college are “things such as demographics, job opportunities, availability of activities outside of work and how much of your income will go towards rent.".
 Well, we have job opportunities covered and not just in the field of research.
 Top companies such as Apple have invested heavily to carve out new headquarters around The Triangle.
 In Apple's case alone, its $1 billion investment is projected to create 3,000 new jobs over 10 years with an average salary of $187,000 per year (Duke Chronicle).

 So, once someone has the dream job and plots the move to Raleigh, there has to be something keeping them here, right?
 According to a few different lists, Raleigh-Durham is a top city to call home.
 Raleigh, NC earned the top spot on Bankrate's list of "Best Places to Live in 2022."
 Based on the Bankrate metrics, Raleigh received top honors for its ratings in several metrics including: Affordability, Diversity, Job Market, Safety and Wellness -- not to mention entertainment like NC State football, Carolina Hurricanes hockey, Red Hat Amphitheater concerts and the North Carolina Museum of Art.
 Locals will also be proud to know that HGTV ranked Raleigh-Durham #2 on their list of Best Cities to Live in the US thanks to, “the combination of the schools, quality of life and strong economy” (HGTV).
+Another feather in Oak City's cap - it is also on the list of the most climate resistant cities in the country.
+According to Architectural Digest, Raleigh ranks #2 of the most climate resistant cities in the country thanks to "the city’s mild weather, excellent air quality, low risk, and high readiness."

 With job prospects and a well established local economy drawing new residents, and all the amenities and quality of life residents could ask for, it's no surprise our area has a real estate market that is hotter than the sun.
 Here in Raleigh, the market is hot, white hot.
 According to Insurify, Raleigh is ranked the most competitive real estate market in the country.
 Major real estate data company Zillow crunched the numbers and announced that Raleigh was the #3 hottest housing market in 2022.